facebook

 • consider how people use scientific explanations to meet a need or solve a problem AC9S3H02, AC9S4H02

-• pose questions to explore observed patterns and relationships and make predictions based on observations AC9S3I01, AC9S4I01
+• pose questions to explore observed patterns and relationships and make predictions AC9S3I01, AC9S4I01

 Year 5